 We all feel low and depressed sometimes, without it being a medical problem.
 Depression becomes a problem when the unhappy feelings don’t go away and it affects our daily life: eating, sleeping or being able to get out of bed.

 Depression isn’t just about feeling sad or ‘down’.
 It’s about losing interest and enjoyment in the things you used to enjoy.

 If you’re depressed, you may feel worthless, hopeless, tearful, tired, restless or anxious.
 You may lose interest in sex, or not care about your appearance.
 You may not be able to remember, concentrate or make decisions.
 You may sleep badly or wake up too early.
 Your appetite or weight may go up or down.
 You may think that life is not worth living, or think about suicide or death in general.

 1 in 5 people in the UK have some form of depression at some point in their lives.

 Sometimes depression is triggered by an upsetting or life-changing event, such as bereavement, unemployment, family problems, debt, an accident or an illness.
 Some people are more likely to become depressed than others because of a family history of depression.
 Frequent stress (too much pressure) may make depression more likely.

-Depression is more likely in someone with epilepsy (see Links between epilepsy and mood) but this does not necessarily mean that one condition has caused the other.
+Depression is more likely in someone with epilepsy but this does not necessarily mean that one condition has caused the other.
 Nor does it mean that depression is something you just have to put up with.